Sue Gray: Downing Street lockdown parties shouldn't have been allowed

 Ms Gray investigated 16 separate gatherings - including three that were not previously known about.

-But she says in her report that she has been "extremely limited" in how much she can say about them by a separate Metropolitan Police inquiry.
+"I am sorry for the things we simply didn't get right and also sorry for the way this matter has been handled," he said, as he promised a shake-up of the way Downing Street is run.

+In Sue Gray's findings, she says "too little thought" was given to public health concerns and how it would look to the public.

-Her report confirms that the Met is investigating 12 events for alleged Covid-rule breaking.
+Her report confirms that the Metropolitan Police is investigating 12 events for alleged Covid-rule breaking.

-This includes the 20 May 2020 "bring your own booze" event in the Downing Street, which the PM has apologised for attending, and the PM's birthday party on 19 June 2020.
+These include the 20 May 2020 "bring your own booze" event in the Downing Street, which the PM has apologised for attending, and the PM's birthday party on 19 June 2020.

+The police are also investigating a gathering on 13 November 2020 in the Downing Street flat, although it has not been confirmed that Mr Johnson was at this event.

+Ms Gray's statement says she has been "extremely limited" in how much she can say about the gatherings by the Met's inquiries.

 The report is crucial to Mr Johnson's premiership, which has been rocked by weeks of damaging headlines about parties in Downing Street and other government buildings.